JSeam2/YanLuoCoin/README.md

 # Yan Luo Coin
 These coins intended to be use as hell money for 7th month.
-The coins are ERC20 tokens deployed on Ethereum.
+Yan Luo/Yama is the ruler of hell in Chinese mythology.
+So apparently, Chinese hell has some form of economy with their own hell notes.
+During the 7th month superstitious Chinese people burn hell notes as offerings to ghosts.
+Spooky af.
+So why not implement this as a smart contract to give the currency some software architecture.The coins are ERC20 tokens deployed on Ethereum.
 OpenZeppelin libraries are used and modified for the project.
 Refer to OpenZeppelin license [here](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/master/LICENSE)

 # Usage
 1. Buy tokens from the crowdsale contract.